 Three flagship models, three different bets on what matters most.
 Claude Opus 4.6 prioritizes depth and safety.
 GPT-5 aims for broad capability.
 Gemini 2.5 Pro bets on context length and multimodality.

-This comparison uses benchmark data, real pricing, and practical use cases to help you pick the right model for your workload.
+This comparison uses current official pricing plus practical workflow fit to help you pick the right model for your workload.

 Spec Sheet